gersongerardcruz/extractive_and_abstractive_text_summarization/README.md

 ## ❗ The Methodology

-The project workflow consists of three main steps: data collection and preprocessing, modelling, and model deployment.
+The project workflow consists of three main steps: data collection and preprocessing, summarization, and model deployment.

 ### Data Collection and Preprocessing

-In this step, I choose 100 scientific papers from the Scisumm corpus.
-I selectively decide which papers to include because the project requires papers which explicitly have an `abstract` and a `conclusion` in the .xml file.
+In this step, I chose 100 scientific papers from the Scisumm corpus.
+I selectively decided which papers to include because the project requires papers which explicitly have an `abstract` and a `conclusion` in the `.xml` file.
 Some papers, after investigation, did not have an `abstract` section and instead was found directly in the text section of the document.
-This will lead to extraction errors as the .xml extraction pipeline was explicitly designed for xml documents which explicity have an `abstract` and `conclusion` section.
+This will lead to extraction errors as the `.xml` extraction pipeline was explicitly designed for xml documents which explicity have an `abstract` and `conclusion` section.

 For the data preprocessing step, I create a data cleaning and preprocessing functions with the following capabilities:
 * Lemmatization